 Then and only then, go after what you want in full throttle.

 The modern world is very much different compared to a few decades ago.
-Today, creative works are getting more appreciation over hard labors.
-People start to emphasis more and more on the thinking today, and less and less on the doing.
+Today, creative works are getting more appreciation than hard labor.
+People start to emphasize more and more thinking today and less and less on doing.

-However, even there is a huge shift from hard labor workforce to creatives outputs, from doing to thinking, the execution is still vital.
-Only by combining both thinking and doing, we are moving forward in a progressive manner.
+However, even though there is a huge shift from a hard labor workforce to creative outputs, from doing to thinking, execution is still vital.
+Only by combining both thinking and doing, we move forward progressively.

 What we really don’t want is the mixture of thinking and doing at the same time.

 One strategy to maximize your productivity is to schedule your time specifically for these two different modes.
-Simply because they are two very different type of work.
+Simply because they are two very different types of work.

 Having a clear line between these two modes will help you save tons of time switching back and forth between them.